EthanDittmer/Public-Images/README.md

 # Public-Images
-Art Work by Lauren Jackson.
+Artwork by Lauren Jackson.
 Request Permission to use.